-Strangely enough, people get so focused on 'selling' they forget to do the most important part, and actually wrap things up and close the sale.
-Here are the steps you need to keep in mind:
+Strangely enough, people get so focused on 'selling' they forget to do the most important part: wrapping things up and close the sale.
+Here are the steps you need to keep in mind to close sales:

-- The Problem – You begin with their driveway is unsealed and unprotected, that's the problem.
+- The Problem – You comment that the potential customer's driveway is unsealed and unprotected.
+That's the problem.

 - Any Questions? – Give the person a chance to ask questions!
 This gives you the opportunity to show how much you know about the work you do.

-- The Date And Time – If not for an appointment to do the work, then a time to call back and talk about it again.
+- The Date And Time – If you don't set an appointment to do the work, then set up a time to call back and talk about it again.

 Hire A Sales Team: When Is It Time To Pay Someone To Sell?
 (Hint: It's sooner than you think!)

 Not only is it sooner than you think, it's easier than you think!
-While you are on the job sealcoating driveways, you're not available to go door-to-door.
+While you are sealcoating driveways, you're not available to go door-to-door.
 Yet that is the best time to canvas the area for more work.
 Wouldn't it be perfect to have someone else seeking out new customers?
-One of the biggest objections is that business owners feel they don't have time to spend training someone to sell.
+Business owners feel they don't have time to spend training someone to sell.
 There's an easy solution.
 Pay your salesperson a percentage of each job they book.